legion-gaming/valheim-modpack/README.md

 # Changelog

+## Release 4.0.1

+Pruned out more non-functioning plugins as a result of the Mistlands update.

 ## Release 4.0.0

 Pruned out non-functioning plugins as a result of the Mistlands update.
 Also, I've decided to keep my server private for friends only for the moment.